DaoCloud/DaoCloud-docs/docs/en/docs/blogs/220808-kairship.md

 ## Features

-The main functions of Multicloud Management are as follows:
+The main features of Multicloud Management are as follows:

 **Multicloud cluster instance management**